-Concept2Company (C2C) Patents is a boutique economic and financial consulting firm spun out of Stanford University.
-It helps North America’s top law firms, Fortune 1000 corporations, and financial institutions address commercial intellectual property issues.
+Concept2Company (C2C) Patents, an independent affiliate of Cornerstone Research, is a boutique economic and financial consulting firm spun out of Stanford University.
+C2C helps North America’s top law firms, Fortune 1000 corporations, and financial institutions address commercial intellectual property issues.

 C2C Patents supports clients with analysis at the earliest stages of an IP dispute.
 We help to establish the economic value of features within complex technology products, guide lawyers in the discovery of that value, and provide expert testimony and written analysis during commercial IP litigation and regulatory proceedings.